 - Cut payroll: Easier said than done but consider installing kiosks and lockers that allow customers to drop off/pick up their clothes 24/7 without the staff.

 - Marketing ideas

 - New products

 - Job openings

 - Know your best customers: what they like, where they live, and what other products that they might buy.

 - Understand the service level and preferences they desire.

 - Where they live, do they have a family, a dog, etc.

-- If they are open to referring you to their coworkers and friends.
+- If they are open to referring you to their coworkers.